-In order to ensure the orderly, effective conduct of the shareholders' meeting and the right of all shareholders to express themselves on the matters up for discussion, Shareholders' Meeting regulations were approved on 6 September 2000.
+In order to ensure the orderly, effective conduct of the Shareholders' Meeting and the right of all shareholders to express themselves on the matters up for discussion, Shareholders' Meeting regulations were approved on 6 September 2000.
 The regulations are available from the Company's website.

-During the reporting period ended 30 June 2018, the only Ordinary Shareholders' General Meeting was held on 27 October 2017 and attended by eight of the nine directors.
+During the reporting period ended 30 June 2019, the only Ordinary Shareholders' General Meeting was held on 26 October 2018 and was attended by six of the eight directors in office at that date.